Searching for Components in Database & File-based Libraries

 • File Mask - enter the file mask string or choose one of the existing file masks from the drop-down list.
 The search is filtered that match the string.
 You can use the * (any character) wildcard in the string.
 For example, type * to search all the files and type M to search all files that start with the letter M.

 Enable Refine last search to further define a search query criteria from the list of Query Results obtained by the previous search.
-For example, if you searched for PCB Footprints with a name based on DIP and you want to search and return only those footprints with a defined height that is less than 100 mil, enable this option.
+For example, if you searched for PCB footprints with a name based on DIP and you want to search and return only those footprints with a defined height less than 100 mil, enable this option.
 Enter the new query expression then click Search.
-The sub-set of the previous query results will be displayed as the new Query Results list in the Components panel.
+The subset of the previous query results will be displayed as the new Query Results list in the Components panel.

-For example, if you want to find a component that you think is in a library within specific folders on the hard disk and that library was not currently listed in the Available File-based Libraries, you would define the search as follows:
+For example, if you want to find a component that you think is in a library within specific folders on the hard disk and that library is not currently listed in the Available File-based Libraries, define the search as follows:

 1. In the Scope region, set Search in to Components and select Libraries on path.